 Loneliness in the time of Covid

-The Covid 19 pandemic forced much of the world to lockdown and maintain strict social distancing measures.
+The Covid 19 pandemic forced much of the world to lock down and maintain strict social distancing measures.
 For many, social distancing resulted in social isolation, which brought about its own set of mental and emotional challenges.

-In the UK alone, the Office for National Statistics reported that during lockdown, 30.9% of 7.4 million adults interviewed said their well-being had been affected by loneliness in the past week.
+In the UK alone, the Office for National Statistics reported that during the lockdown, 30.9% of 7.4 million adults interviewed said their well-being had been affected by loneliness in the past week.
 In October 2020, USA Today cited an analysis of federal data that stated there had been "13,200 excess dementia deaths since the pandemic's start."

-For centuries, meditation has been recognized as an effective tool in managing stress, anxiety, and depression.
-In 2012, researchers at the University of California reported that they saw improvements in study participant's feelings of well-being after just eight weeks of meditation.
+For centuries, meditation has been recognized as an effective tool for managing stress, anxiety, and depression.
+In 2012, researchers at the University of California reported that they saw improvements in study participants' feelings of well-being after just eight weeks of meditation.
 Steve Cole, a UCLA professor of medicine and psychiatry and leader of the study, said that not only was well-being improved, but the practice of mindfulness also had an effect on the immune system and inflammation in the body.

 You don't have to be a Buddhist monk to be able to meditate.
-There are a multitude of free apps available to help you get started.
+There is a multitude of free apps available to help you get started.
 All that meditation requires is sitting upright, closing your eyes, and focusing on your breathing.
 You can also focus on a pressure point, such as your foot touching the floor.
 If you get distracted, no problem, just take a deep breath and start again.
-Need and extra push?
+Need an extra push?
 Visit Sofia Health online and find a virtual meditation coach.